Jalsan

-Jalsan (November 16, 1947 – April 28, 2013) was a politician, scholar, and Buddhist leader (tulku) in the People's Republic of China.
-He was of Mongol ethnicity.
+Jalsan ([t͡ɕáɬsəɴ]; 16 November 1947 – 28 April 28) was a Chinese Mongol politician, scholar, and Buddhist leader (tulku) in the People's Republic of China.

 Early life and education

 Jalsan was born in Tianzhu Tibetan Autonomous County, Gansu, on the 13th day of the 12th month in the lunar calendar.
 He went to Alxa League, Inner Mongolia in 1958 to attend primary school.
 After his middle school graduation, he participated in the Down to the Countryside Movement.
 In 1978, he entered the M.A. programme in Mongolian language at the Inner Mongolia University.
 After his graduation, he went to Japan in 1985 to study for a further two years as an international student at the Tokyo University of Foreign Studies before returning to Gansu to study Tibetan at the Northwest University for Nationalities in 1988.

 Politics

 Jalsan served as a member of the Chinese People's Political Consultative Conference and the Standing Committee of the National People's Congress of the People's Republic of China.